lyz-code/blue-book/docs/adr.md

         * The final user that is going to consume the outcome.
         * The middle user that is going to host and maintain the solution.
         * Ourselves as developers.
+* Use the problem definition of `001` and draft the phases of the solution at `002`.
+* Create another ADR for each of the phases, getting a level closer to the final implementation.

+* Use `00X` for the early drafts.
+Once you give it a number try not to change the file name, or you'll need to manually update the references you make.

 ## Tools